 Different types of stablecoin

 There are different types of stablecoins.
 The most important and popular stablecoin is Tether, which runs on Ethereum's blockchain.
 Binance Smart Chain also has its own stablecoin, called Binance USD.
 This stablecoin is backed by the US dollar.
-DAI is also a popular stablecoin that is backed by the MakerDAO cryptocurrency.
+DAI is also a popular stablecoin that is backed by cryptocurrencies.

 Coinmerce offers a variety of USD stablecoins.
 These are cryptocurrencies that are equal in value to the dollar in the United States.
 USD Coin (USDC) is one of the most popular stablecoins.
 1 USDC equals $1 (USD).
 Other available coins on Coinmerce are Binance USD (BUSD), TrueUSD (TUSD), and Pax Dollar (USDP).
 With stablecoins, you can easily (temporarily) convert profits from cryptocurrencies to fiat.